General Practice Accreditation

 Self-assessment questionnaire and visit preparation

-In order to assist practice to prepare for the accreditation survey visit, both accreditation bodies provide self-assessments, templates, resources checklists and even web-based training.
+In order to assist a practice to prepare for the accreditation survey visit, all accreditation bodies provide self-assessments, templates, resources checklists and even web-based training.

-Contact your accreditation provider (AGPAL or GPA) to find out what support is available and what steps may be required prior to your survey visit.
+Contact your accreditation provider to find out what support is available and what steps may be required prior to your survey visit.

 On-site visit and accreditation audit

 The onsite visit will usually take place every three years.
 The visit length will vary depending on the size of the clinic and how many doctors/staff will need to be interviewed.